Battle of Jarnac: Battle

 By this time the Henry, Duke of Anjou had come up with the main battle and Tavannes realised that the ground north of the pond was suitable to resume the advance.
 Montpensier's vanguard cavalry moved first.
 They were followed by the battle.
 The southern end of this formation, nearest the Charente, consisted of the Catholic reiters.
-The Catholic guns fired a couple of salvoes before the cavalry moved forward to attack at about 2:00 p.m.
+The Catholic guns fired a couple of salvoes before the cavalry moved forward to attack at about 14:00.

 The Huguenots countered by attacking with both the left and right wings of cavalry, but these jaded horsemen gave way before Montpensier's more numerous cavalry.
 At this point the Prince threw himself and his followers into the midst of the Catholic forces, turning back the vanguard cavalry and driving into Anjou's own horsemen.
 But gallant though the charge was, it was doomed to failure.
 The scattered Huguenot horsemen could make no impression on the Catholic foot.

 The Catholic reiters managed to force their way past the infantry guarding the road that linked Brassac to Tirac.
 From this position, they were able to fall on Condé's flank.
 Condé was dismounted, many Huguenot gentlemen falling around him.
 Despite being unarmed and under guard, the Prince was executed, possibly by a Gascon named Montesquiou, and his corpse was paraded in Jarnac to the jeers of the local populace.

 Minor participants on the Huguenot side were the English volunteer Walter Raleigh and Louis of Nassau.

 Aftermath

-Under the leadership of Gaspard de Coligny, most of the Huguenot army managed to escape the attack unscathed, regrouping at Cognac and Saintes.
+Under the leadership of Gaspard II de Coligny, most of the Huguenot army managed to escape the attack unscathed, regrouping at Cognac and Saintes.
 There it swore allegiance to Henry of Navarre and Louis' son Henri, Prince of Condé while waiting for news of their German allies.
 The Royal army could pursue no further than Cognac, lacking the heavy guns necessary to reduce the town; the guns had not yet arrived from Paris.
 Thus the pursuit was broken off to turn instead to besieging Mussidan and Aubeterre-sur-Dronne.

 On 25 June, the two armies met again at the Battle of La Roche-l'Abeille, resulting in a victory for Coligny.
 The Battle of Moncontour in October of the same year would provide the Catholics with a more definitive victory.